by Diana Chin

-On the New Moon in Virgo (September 20, 2017), I made the decision to quit my job.
-I chose the last day to work on the Full Moon in Aries (October 6, 2017).
-As crazy as it sounds, making important decisions based on the lunar cycles plays a crucial role on my career development.
-Some of you who may have read my initial article on July 2017 can recall that I expressed my frustration at my day job and ended up staying with the company.
+On the New Moon in Virgo, I made the decision to quit my job.
+I chose the last day to work on the Full Moon in Aries.
+As crazy as it sounds, making important decisions based on the lunar cycle plays a crucial role on my career development.
+Some of you who may have read my initial article can recall that I expressed my frustration at my day job and ended up staying with the company.

-I had every intention on staying with the company for a long term basis.
-The thought about leaving a job was a scary decision.
+I had every intention of staying with the company on a long-term basis.
+The thought of leaving a job was a scary decision.
 I remember asking myself these questions: What if this doesn’t work out?
 Will this be all for nothing?
 How am I going to pay off all of my student loan and credit card debt?
 How will I provide for my family?
 I was reassured by my husband and support groups (both online and offline) that things will work out once I quit my job.

 And it did.